tweksteen/burst/doc/http.rst

   .. method:: edit()

-    start your favorite $EDITOR to edit the request, the new request is returned
+    start your favorite $EDITOR to edit the request, the new request is returned.
+If the environment variable $EDITOR has not been set, 'vim' will be used.

   .. method:: extract(field)